 1942 A stage adaptation of Richard Wright's novel Native Son opens on Broadway.
 Orson Welles directs Canada Lee as Bigger Thomas, a black man whose accidental murder of a white girl awakens a storm of racist fury in a small town.
 It runs 84 performances.

-1958 Make a Million, Norman Barasch and Carroll Moore's comedy about a quiz show winner, opens tonight at the Playhouse Theatre.
-Sam Levene is the lead, playing a television producer in this production, staged by Jerome Chodorov.
+1958 Make a Million, Norman Barasch and Carroll Moore's comedy about a quiz show winner, opens at the Playhouse Theatre.
+Sam Levene is the lead, playing a television producer in the production, staged by Jerome Chodorov.
 The show runs 308 performances.

-1963 Mike Nichols collaborates with Neil Simon for the first time, directing Barefoot in the Park, which opens tonight at the Biltmore Theatre.
-Robert Redford and Elizabeth Ashley co-star in this comedy, which will be made into a movie in 1967.
-The Broadway production will run 1,532 performances.
+1963 Mike Nichols collaborates with Neil Simon for the first time, directing Barefoot in the Park, which opens at the Biltmore Theatre.
+Robert Redford and Elizabeth Ashley co-star in the comedy, which is made into a movie in 1967.
+The Broadway production runs 1,532 performances.

-1972 The cast of Pippin has "magic to do" tonight as it opens at the Imperial Theatre.
-Ben Vereen, John Rubinstein, Irene Ryan, Jill Clayburgh and Leland Palmer head the cast of this show about accepting oneself for who you are.
+1972 The cast of Pippin has "magic to do" as it opens at the Imperial Theatre.
+Ben Vereen, John Rubinstein, Irene Ryan, Jill Clayburgh, and Leland Palmer head the cast of the show about accepting oneself for who you are.
 The story follows Pippin, son of Holy Roman Empire patriarch Charlemagne, as he realizes he is just not the hero he is or wants to be.
 Instead he learns to settle down and live life with a hearth and home.
-The legendary Bob Fosse directs and choreographs this show, which won him rave reviews and a Tony Award.
-The show will have a very successful run of 1,944 performances.
+The legendary Bob Fosse directs and choreographs the show, which wins him rave reviews and a Tony Award.
+The show has a very successful run of 1,944 performances.

-1975 Isaac Bashevis Singer and Leah Napolin turned Singer's short story "Yentl, the Yeshiva Boy" into Yentl, which opened tonight at the Eugene O'Neill Theatre.
-The show, which ran 223 performances, starred Tovah Feldshuh as an orthodox Jewish girl who wishes to defy tradition and be educated like the boys.
-Barbra Streisand would play the role in the 1983 film, which turns the story into a musical.
+1975 Isaac Bashevis Singer and Leah Napolin turn Singer's short story "Yentl, the Yeshiva Boy" into Yentl, opening at the Eugene O'Neill Theatre.
+The show, which runs 223 performances, stars Tovah Feldshuh as an orthodox Jewish girl who wishes to defy tradition and be educated like the boys.
+Barbra Streisand plays the role in the 1983 film, which turns the story into a musical.

-2008 A Broadway revival of Speed-the-Plow, co-starring Jeremy Piven, Raúl Esparza and Elisabeth Moss, officially opens at the Ethel Barrymore Theatre.
+2008 A Broadway revival of Speed-the-Plow, starring Jeremy Piven, Raúl Esparza, and Elisabeth Moss, opens at the Ethel Barrymore Theatre.
 David Mamet’s comedy shows two Hollywood sharks whose movie pitch is interrupted by a pretty temp worker.
-When Piven withdraws just a few weeks into the run, claiming mercury poisoning, his role is assumed, in turn, by Jordan Lage, Norbert Leo Butz and William H. Macy.
+When Piven withdraws just a few weeks into the run, claiming mercury poisoning, his role is assumed, in turn, by Jordan Lage, Norbert Leo Butz, and William H. Macy.